 Livestock agents may only use the loan to fund the purchase of traded livestock (cattle, sheep and lambs) for fattening within the loan term.

 Currently NSW, WA, QLD, VIC, SA and ACT.

 Radio-frequency identification (RFID) tags are placed in the cattle's ears.
 These use electromagnetic fields to wirelessly transfer identification and tracking data from the tags to the National Livestock Identification System database (NLIS) operated by Meat and Livestock Australia.
 The tags are scanned at the saleyard and linked to the farmer's property identification code (PIC).
-If cattle is moved from a farmer's property or sold, by law, the changes must be registered on the NLIS.
+If cattle are moved from a farmer's property or sold, by law, the changes must be registered on the NLIS.

-Borrowers pay an establishment fee of 1% if the loan application is successful and fully funded.
-This fee is capitalised onto the loan and funded by investors.
-SocietyOne receives a Servicer Fee of up to 1.65% p.a. of the amount of the loan for originating and managing the loan through to repayment.
+From investors, SocietyOne AgriLending receives a Servicer Fee of up to 3.25% p.a. of the amount of the loan for originating and managing the loan through to repayment.
 The Servicer Fee is deducted from borrowers' repayments before returns are paid to investors.

-Major risks include a shortfall upon sale of the secured livestock due to lower market prices, which are not adequately offset by the weight gain of the funded herd or loss of cattle through natural causes.
+Major risks include a shortfall upon sale of the secured livestock due to lower market prices, which are not adequately offset by the weight gain of the funded herd or loss of livestock through natural causes.
 Where there are any shortfalls there is recourse back to the livestock agent as borrower on record and the investor is at this point exposed to the credit risk of the borrower.
 Investors are advised to read and understand the investment Memorandum in detail and in particular the section on risks.

 Are you looking to invest?
 Click here to learn how